- Do not eat or drink after midnight unless otherwise directed

 - Prior to surgery you will speak with your operating room nurse, anesthesiologist and surgeon.

-- After speaking with them, you may receive medication to relax you prior to proceeding into the
+- After speaking with them, you may receive medication to relax you prior to proceeding into the operating room.

 - Your friends or family members will be directed to the surgery waiting room.